rebeccagit/node-socketio-postgres/README.md

 Mocha/Chai
 Angular
 React

-I'm a vanilla JavaScript fan, by the way.
-If you don't know vanilla JS, you really can't get anywhere useful with these frameworks.
+Bootstrap

+I'm a vanilla JavaScript fan.
+Vanilla JS makes it easier to use other frameworks and makes them less 'brittle' for use.
+Any redundancies are intentional as this is a site for experimentation.

-It's also a place to list my movie reviews and showcase my animation experiments.
+This site is also a place to list my movie reviews and showcase my animation experiments.